venkatesh-reddy679/Prometheus-alertmanager-project/README.md

 ![image](https://github.com/venkatesh-reddy679/Prometheus-alertmanager-project/assets/60383183/633f40b6-b544-4305-b0dc-393b2ade497e)

-Prometheus: Prometheus is an open-source cross platform monitoring and alerting tool kit that scrapes the configured targets such as servers, containers, and applications periodically and stores the collected metrics in a time-series database which can be retrieved and visualised later using prometheus built-in feautres like console-templates and expression browser or third-party tools like Grafana.
+***Prometheus***: Prometheus is an open-source cross platform monitoring and alerting tool kit that scrapes the configured targets such as servers, containers, and applications periodically and stores the collected metrics in a time-series database which can be retrieved and visualised later using prometheus built-in feautres like console-templates and expression browser or third-party tools like Grafana.

-Architecture of Prometheus:
+***Architecture of Prometheus***:

 ![image](https://github.com/venkatesh-reddy679/Prometheus-alertmanager-project/assets/60383183/f0c4fe0c-6de6-400c-b71c-d80d053bd634)